Trump says he 'easily' answered Russia probe questions

 A federal judge on Thursday refused to dismiss criminal charges against Concord Management and Consulting LLC, a Russia company accused by Mueller of funding a propaganda operation to sway the 2016 election in Trump’s favor.

-Trump on Friday again criticized the probe as a “witch hunt” and said there was no collusion.
-Russia has also denied any interference.
+Trump on Friday again called the probe a “witch hunt” and said there was no collusion.
+Russia has denied any interference.

 “There should have never been a so-called investigation, which, in theory, it’s not an investigation of me.
 But ... as far as I’m concerned, I like to take everything personally because you do better that way,” Trump added.

 Democrats and a number of Republicans have raised concerns about Whitaker’s appointment, with a bipartisan group of U.S. senators renewing a push for legislation to protect the special counsel.
-But Senate Majority Leader Mitch McConnell, a Republican, has opposed any such legislation.
+Senate Majority Leader Mitch McConnell, a Republican, has opposed any such legislation.

 Republican Senator Lindsey Graham, who has said he would seek to lead the Senate panel overseeing the Justice Department next year, on Thursday met with Whitaker and expressed confidence the Russia probe would continue.

-Reporting by Jeff Mason and Makini Brice; Additional reporting by Karen Freifeld; Writing by Susan Heavey and Tim Ahmann; Editing by Chizu Nomiyama and Will Dunham
+Reporting by Jeff Mason and Makini Brice; Additional reporting by Karen Freifeld; Writing by Susan Heavey and Tim Ahmann; Editing by Will Dunham